-All 8A34003 DPLLs support Hitless Reference Switching (HS).
-HS is intended to minimize the phase changes on DPLL output clocks when switching between input references that are not phase aligned, and when exiting the holdover state to lock to an input reference.
+All 8A34005 DPLLs support Hitless Reference Switching (HS).
+HS is intended to minimize the phase changes on DPLL output clocks when switching between input references that are not phase aligned, and when exiting the holdover state and locking to an input reference.
 HS is enabled or disabled through register settings.